 In 2017, when the price of Bitcoin rose to almost $20k, some early adopters became millionaires.

-If you had purchased $100 of Bitcoin in 2009, you could have sold it last month for $6,400,000, which is a lovely retirement amount by any standards.
+If you had purchased $100 of Bitcoin in 2009, you could have sold it at its ATH for more than $6,800,000, which is a lovely retirement amount by any standards.

 With the thousands of cryptocurrencies on the market today, there's potential that one of these cryptos could make you wealthy, but it's speculative, of course.